 Last Tuesday, I pushed into the diner like I always did, right at 7:38.
 I had noticed the big rig in the lot, and sure enough, Maybel was pouring coffee into a trucker’s mug at the counter.
 Normally she smiled at me, but not on Tuesday.
 Tuesday, she looked worried.

 Soon I realized why.
 There was a woman sitting in my regular booth, all the way in the corner.
-I could tell from the back that she was a perfect stranger to me, with her smooth silver hair and purple headband.
+I could tell from the back she was a perfect stranger to me, with her smooth silver hair and purple headband.
 She sat with her back facing the door, which nobody ever did when they were dining alone in a corner booth.
 Ever.

 If there’s one thing I’ve learned since I’ve lived in this shithole of a town, it’s that you never unlearn how to be suspicious of people.
 Old habits may lie dormant for a while, curled up somewhere deep inside, but at a moment like this, when you show up at your own diner and find your own booth occupied by a stranger, they burst right back into your veins and, before you know it, all the hair on your body is standing on end and you’re ready to fight.